BernardEpp/memory/README.md

 ## Deploy

-To tell firebase to upload the code to the cloud, run:
+To tell firebase to upload the app to the cloud, run:

 ```
     firebase deploy
 ```

+You can run the app by calling the url provided in the terminal output.

 ## Notes